 As a post-war neighborhood, Baywood Knolls has more utilitarian style than pre-war Aragon and Baywood.
 Baywood Knolls real estate reflects the thinking of the late 1940s and 1950s – contemporary, clean; homes are less romantic than the Tudors and Mediterraneans found across Alameda de las Pulgas, with smaller lots ranging in size from 5,000 to 8,000 square feet.
 They are not small, however; Baywood Knolls homes can have as many as five bedrooms, though most have three or four.
 Most have multiple baths and more than 2,000 square feet of living space.
 Thanks to Baywood Knolls’ gently sloping hills, some have views – a perk not found in Aragon and Baywood.

 While it is not Baywood, Baywood Knolls is not Hillsdale, either.
 Its real estate is still at the top of the city spectrum.
-Baywood Knolls homes for sale range in price from around $1.8 to almost $3 million, depending on size, condition and location.
+Baywood Knolls homes for sale range in price from around $2 million to over $3 million, depending on size, condition and location.
 Homes at the neighborhood’s northern edge are generally larger than those to the south.